superduperfantastic/blog/_posts/2015-04-06-see-copenhagen-canal-tours-copenhagen.md

 wordpress_url: http://superduperfantastic.com/?p=23394
 disqus_id: 23394 http://superduperfantastic.com/?p=23394
 date: '2015-04-06 17:15:57 -0700'
-date_gmt: '2015-04-07 00:15:57 -0700'
 categories:
 - Travel
+- Denmark
 tags:
-- Denmark
+- Copenhagen
 - Copenhagen Card
 comments: true
 ---
 We arrived in Copenhagen on a Friday afternoon.
 It wasn't until the following Monday that we found ourselves along the water.
 It's a considerably long time given the city's locale _on the water_.
 It would be like visiting San Francisco without ever seeing the bay or ocean!
 Once we hit the water, we were no strangers to it the rest of the trip.

 Based on our research of things to do in Copenhagen, we found that Mondays require a bit more planning as a tourist.
-Plenty of sights are taking the day off, so it's a good time to schedule a canal tour with [Canal Tours Copenhagen](http://www.stromma.dk/en/copenhagen/sightseeing/sightseeing-by-boat/the-grand-tour/ "Canal Tours Copenhagen").
+Plenty of sights are taking the day off, so it's a good time to schedule a canal tour with [Canal Tours Copenhagen](http://www.stromma.dk/en/copenhagen/sightseeing/sightseeing-by-boat/the-grand-tour/ "Canal Tours Copenhagen"){:target="_blank"}.
 They run daily and frequently enough.

 ![Canal Tours Copenhagen](https://farm8.staticflickr.com/7385/9736313575_0a43c81393_c.jpg)
 _Danish Parliament at Christiansborg Palace from the canal_